Katara Cultural Village: Overview

-Katara Cultural Village was established in 2010 on reclaimed land along Doha's coastline as a purpose-built complex for cultural exchange and the arts.
+Katara Cultural Village was established in 2010 on reclaimed land along Doha's coastline to host arts and cultural events and venues.
 Designed to resemble a traditional Qatari village, it features low, sand-colored buildings with flat roofs, shaded alleys, and courtyards, alongside contemporary facilities.
 Its location between West Bay and the Pearl positions it within one of the capital's most prominent waterfront areas.

 The complex contains a variety of venues including art galleries, theatres, concert halls, libraries, a multi-purpose cinema, and a multi-purpose conference hall, which host performances and festivals throughout the year.
 Outdoor features include the 1.5 km-long Katara Beach, offering activities such as swimming, pedal boating, and kayaking, as well as a promenade lined with public art.
-Two parks are foud in Katara: the North Hills Park and the South Hills Park, both located on Katara Hills, an artificial hill featuring lush vegetation, a water stream and walking trails.
+Two parks are found in Katara: the North Hills Park and the South Hills Park, both located on Katara Hills, an artificial hill featuring lush vegetation, a water stream, and walking trails.

 Katara's landmarks include a 3,275-square-metre marble amphitheatre, blending ancient Greek and traditional Arabic design elements, which can seat up to 5,000 spectators.
 The complex is also home to the Ottoman-style Golden Mosque, adorned with gold tiles, and the Katara Mosque, designed by Turkish architect Zainab Fadil Oglu and decorated with turquoise and purple mosaics.
 Traditional pigeon towers, constructed of brick and clay and measuring 15 m in height, are another distinctive feature.
 The Opera House, seating 550, is the only venue of its type in Qatar and hosts concerts and cultural events.

 A museum showcasing the country's maritime heritage was opened in November 2015.
 It is also the site of Al Bahie Auction House.
 It includes a 38000 m2 open-air shopping mall equipped with outdoor air conditioning, named 21 High St ("Katara Plaza" during development).
 The complex is host to a variety of different exhibitions, festivals, workshops, lectures, concerts and religious activities.